 Importing an Existing Config

-Importing a very powerful feature of Beacon.
+Importing is a very powerful feature of Beacon.
 For Nitrado and FTP servers, importing provides a way to link a server to a document to enable Beacon's deploy feature.
 For everybody else, importing is a way to bring existing config data into Beacon so you don't start from scratch.

 To start, create a new Beacon document and press the import button.
 You'll be asked where you want to import from.